George-Sucuzhanay/react-assessment/README.md

 })

 ```
 The babel input is a much more shorter way of coding the example in babel output.
 It is also using an anonynmous function.
-This is one of the reasons babel is used in react to complie what in the input to then render this code to the browser using ES5.
+This is one of the reasons babel is used in react to complie what's in the input to then render this code to the browser using ES5.

 ## 9. Given the array of strings: names, return a new array with each name properly capitalized.
 Must use .map()
 ```